freenas/freenas-docs/userguide/jails.rst

 **Shell:** access a *root* command prompt to configure the selected jail from the command line.
 When finished, type :command:`exit` to close the shell.

+**Delete:** delete the jail and any periodic snapshots of it.
+The contents of the jail are entirely removed.

+  .. warning:: Back up data and programs in the jail before deleting
+     it.
+There is no way to recover the contents of a jail after deletion.

 .. _Accessing a Jail Using SSH: